flagbug/flagbug.github.com/_posts/2016-01-16-removing-unused-language-resource-from-android-apk-xamarin.md

 5. Recompile your app with `apktool b MyApp`
 6. The recompiled app package is now in `MyApp/dist/MyApp.apk`.
 Take this file and sign it with the signtool, then zipalign it.
 7. Upload the apk to Google Play

-I'm sure there is a way to automate this with a script, but I haven't yet created one.
+I'm sure there is a way to automate this with a script, but I haven't yet created one yet.